omerwase/LIDAR-Radar-Sensor-Fusion-UKF/README.md

 ### Results

+The table below shows RMSE values on Dataset 1 in the simulator.
+The first three columns show values obtained using the Unscented Kalman Filter for their respective sensors (combined uses both lidar and radar).
+The last column contains RMSE values from the Extended Kalman Filter build in the previous project.

 |     | Laser Only | Radar Only | Combined   | EKF       |
 |:---:|:----------:|:----------:|:----------:|:---------:|
 | px  | 0.1026     | 0.1509     | 0.0670     | 0.0950    |